-For assessment year 2004, on a statewide basis Washington satisfied the IAAO standards for median ratio (statewide median ratio = 0.93) and coefficient of dispersion for residential property (COD = 12 percent)and for nonresidential property (COD = 18 percent).
+For assessment year 2005, on a statewide basis, Washington satisfied the IAAO standards for median ratio (statewide median ratio = 0.92) and coefficient of dispersion for residential property (COD = 13 percent) but not for nonresidential property (COD = 21 percent).

-At the county level, 32 counties had median ratios within the IAAO standard of 0.90 to 1.10.
-Seven counties were not within the IAAO standard.
+At the county level, 24 counties had median ratios within the IAAO standard of 0.90 to 1.10.
+Fifteen counties were not within the IAAO standard.

-Twenty-five counties had a residential property coefficient of dispersion of less than 15 percent and met the IAAO standard.
-Thirteen counties had coefficients of dispersion for residential properties greater than 15 percent.
+Fourteen counties had a residential property coefficient of dispersion of less than 15 percent and met the IAAO standard.
+Twenty-four counties had coefficients of dispersion for residential properties greater than 15 percent.
+Data by class of property is not available for Garfield County.

-Twenty-nine counties were within the IAAO suggested coefficient of dispersion for nonresidential property of 20 percent or less while nine counties failed to reach this standard.
+Twenty-two counties were within the IAAO suggested coefficient of dispersion for nonresidential property of 20 percent or less while sixteen counties failed to reach this standard.
+Data by class of property is not available for Garfield County.

-For more information, see Summary of Findings (pages 2-3) and Table 1 (page 4).
+For more information, see Summary of Findings (page 3) and Table 1 (page 4).

-Measuring Real Property Appraisal Performance In Washington's Property Tax System 2004
+Measuring Real Property Appraisal Performance In Washington's Property Tax System 2005

-Rick Peterson Office of Program Research Washington House of Representatives August 24, 2006
+Rick Peterson Tanya Carter Office of Program Research Washington House of Representatives November 27, 2006

 This report is an evaluation of assessment practices in the Washington property tax system.
-The report is based on 2004 assessment year data and only covers real property.
-It is a continuation of similar reports covering the 1997, 1998, 1999, 2000, 2001, 2002, and 2003 assessment years.
+The report is based on 2005 assessment year data and only covers real property.
+It is a continuation of similar reports covering each assessment year from 1997 to 2004.